-This opportunity highlights areas of the RH WA with the most potential for new Projects to reduce bacteria, zinc, and total phosphorus loads and improve overall water quality.
-These areas represent where stormwater runoff is not managed by a SCW Program wet-weather Project and where runoff volumes (used as a proxy for bacteria loads), total phosphorus, and zinc loads are highest.
-Areas currently untreated by a SCW Program funded Project still offer potential for beneficial pollutant capture; Project and Program proponents should always perform local analyses to determine the pollutant loading at the Project scale.
+This opportunity identifies areas within the SSMB WA with the most potential for new Projects to reduce zinc, total phosphorus and bacteria loads and improve overall water quality.
+These areas represent where stormwater runoff is not managed by a SCW Program wet-weather capture Project and where runoff volumes (used as a proxy for bacteria loads), zinc and total phosphorus are highest.
+All areas not currently untreated by a SCW Program funded Project still offer beneficial pollutant capture potential; Project and Program proponents should always perform local analyses to determine the pollutant loading at the Project scale.

 Most SCW Program wet-weather capture Projects are designed to manage runoff from the 85th percentile, 24-hour design storm event, as the majority of urban areas' annual runoff is produced by storms equal to or smaller than this storm event.
 This provides sufficient capture while keeping costs feasible.
-It is assumed that stormwater runoff from a Project's upstream capture area is effectively captured and detained during such events.
+It is assumed that stormwater runoff from a Project's upstream drainage area is effectively captured and detained during such events.
 As a result, capture areas already managed by these Projects are excluded from this opportunity analysis.
-Individual pollutant load reduction opportunity maps are shown in Appendix I and the Planning Tool.
+Individual pollutant load reduction opportunity maps are available in Appendix J and the Planning Tool.